dasch-swiss/dsp-api/docs/rst/salsah/development/build-process.rst

 In order to run the tests, the Selenium driver for Chrome has to be installed.

-It is architecture-dependant, please go to ``salsah/lib/chromedriver`` and unzip there the one that matches your architecture, or download it from `here <https://sites.google.com/a/chromium.org/chromedriver/downloads>`_ and install it in this directory.
+It is architecture-dependant, please go to ``salsah/lib/chromedriver`` directory and unzip the distribution that matches your architecture, or download it from `here <https://sites.google.com/a/chromium.org/chromedriver/downloads>`_ and install it in this directory.
-Then, make sure that:

-    - Fuseki was started as shown above,
-    - the API server was started as shown above and with the ``allowResetTriplestoreContentOperationOverHTTP`` flag (for more information about this flag, see :ref:`webapi-server-startup-flags`)

-Then start salsah, at the SBT prompt:
+Then, launch the services as described above; the triple store with the test data, the api server with the ``allowResetTriplestoreContentOperationOverHTTP`` option, sipi with the test configuration and salsah where you can run the tests in the same SBT session:

 ::